-If a student has and can demonstrate a financial need the student may apply for the SEOG.
+If a student has demonstrated a financial need the student may be considered for the SEOG.
 The award is based on the family's ability to contribute as determined by the FAFSA.

 VETERANS BENEFITS

 Financial assistance is available to veterans of the U.S. Armed Forces.
 Benefits may vary according to the specific government program.
 Application forms for these benefits are available in the Financial Aid Office.